MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/error_handling.md

 For example, when requesting a nonexisting resource, return a `404`.
 However, sometimes this can be confusing:

 * Consider this identifier: `/departments/:deptID/employees?id=Smith`.
 If for the given department there is no employee whose identifier is `smith`, a `404` looks fine.
 What if there is no department for `:deptID`?
 What should we return?
 * If we get a `404`, can we assume a resource does not exist?
 Can we safely delete our local copy?
-What if we are getting that just because of a missconfiguration on NGINX?
+What if we are getting that just because of a misconfiguration on NGINX?
 HTTP server errors might be conflated with application logic errors.

 HTTP responses are limited, as we have just seen.
 Sometimes, we need room to add more details.
 We can express error descriptions in the body.
 For this, several solutions have been proposed: [JSend][], [Problem Details For HTTP APIs (RFC 7807)][].
 For example, in the RFC 7807 we can express an _out of credit_ error like this: